lzl199704/MRAnnotator/README.md

 pip install -e .
 ```
 # Usage
-To prepare the data for segmentation, the input image data (in nifti format) should be placed in LAS orientation.
+To prepare the data for segmentation, the input image data (in nifti format) should be placed in **LAS** orientation.
 This setting could help MRANnotator determine the laterality of the image volume.

-MRAnnotator contains model weights specifically for Abdomen (Task_number:001), ShoulderKnee (Task_number:002), PelvisProstate (Task_number:003), and Spine (Task_number:004).
+MRAnnotator contains model weights specifically for Abdomen (Dataset001), ShoulderKnee (Dataset002), PelvisProstate (Dataset003), and Spine (Dataset004).
 ```
 ###segmentation of 8 abdomen organs
 CUDA_VISIBLE_DEVICES=0 nnUNetv2_predict -i image_path  -o  prediction_path  -d 001 -c 3d_fullres -f 0 -tr nnUNetTrainerNoMirroring